 Andrea serves as Director at NC IDEA and manages the Foundation’s marketing activities and operations.
 She has been with NC IDEA since 2010 and has been actively involved in North Carolina’s entrepreneurial ecosystem for over 18 years serving in various roles within well-known and respected entrepreneurial support organizations, investment partnerships and professional services firms.

 Prior to NC IDEA, Andrea served as Director of Marketing and Business Development at Hutchison PLLC.
 Prior to Hutchison PLLC, Andrea held various roles at the Council for Entrepreneurial Development (CED), including Director of Outreach and Initiatives and Director of Conferences.
 Toward the beginning of her career, Andrea spent several years as the Marketing Communications Director at Intersouth Partners, a prominent venture capital firm investing throughout the Southeast.

 Andrea received a B.A. in Journalism and a Minor in Business Administration from the University of North Carolina at Chapel Hill.
 She has served on the boards of the Visual Art Exchange and EntreDot.

-Sarah has 5 years of experience planning and managing logistics for a variety of events, including performing arts events, receptions, dinners and lectures with high profile guests and artists.
-Before working at NC IDEA, Sarah directed front of house operations and managed event logistics for over 200 yearly events at Memorial Hall, Gerrard Hall and Historic Playmaker’s Theater on the University of North Carolina at Chapel Hill campus.
+Before working at NC IDEA, Sarah worked for Carolina Performing Arts where she directed front of house operations and event logistics for over 200 yearly events at Memorial Hall, Gerrard Hall and Historic Playmaker’s Theater on the University of North Carolina at Chapel Hill campus.
 Sarah also participated in the planning and execution of university events, including commencement ceremonies, VIP receptions and student group performances.
 During this time, she completed Venue Management School through The International Association of Venue Managers and managed a staff of 50 student ushers.